Gojko77/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

+:exclamation: **Follow the steps in the order listed as almost any error will lead to having to start over from scratch in a new Virtual Machine** :exclamation:

 **Step 1:** Create a Windows 10</b> (21H2) Virtual Machine in your Microsoft Azure portal and connect via Remote Desktop.

 **Step 2:** After it's up and running, go to Control Center >> Uninstall or change a Program >> Turn Windows Features on or off >> enable Internet Information Services.